County Borough of Leeds: Municipal borough (1836–1889)

 In 1833 the Whig Government of Lord Grey began enquiries into the government of the various boroughs in England and Wales, with a view to reforming their constitutions and methods of election.
-Following the recommendations of a royal commission, legislation was enacted as the Municipal Corporations Act 1835.
+Following the recommendations of a royal commission, legislation was enacted as the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76).

 Leeds was among the 178 boroughs reformed by the act, becoming the "Municipal Borough of Leeds".
 The reformed borough was initially unchanged in area, and was divided into 12 wards, with a town council of 16 aldermen and 48 councillors, headed by a mayor.
 Each ward was represented by either three or six directly elected councillors.
 One third of the councillors retired annually.
 Aldermen were additional members of the council, there being one alderman for every three councillors: they had a six-year term of office, with half of the aldermanic bench elected by the council itself every three years.